 Both states also recognize the ability to file a lawsuit for what are called “survivors damages.”
 These are the damages suffered by the decedent between the onset of injury and death, such as if the decedent survived for days or weeks before passing.
 Even a few moments of “conscious pain and suffering” can be the subject of a survivors claim.
 In cases when a person expires before ever regaining consciousness, anecdotal evidence of whether the decedent responded to voice commands or made gestures even though his/her eyes remained closed.

 In Missouri, the process is easier, because the wrongful death statute allows family members to claim the survivors’ damages within the same lawsuit.
 In Kansas, however, a separate claim must be made by the survivor’s estate to recover such damages.
 A limited estate naming a representative of the estate must be opened.
 That representative will make the claims for the survivor, and if there is a successful recovery, the judgment will be distributed in accordance with intestate succession.
 Intestate succession is how the assets of a decedent are passed to heirs in the event the decedent passes without a will.

 What to Do in Wrongful Death Cases

 If someone in your family has passed away and you are attempting to file a wrongful death lawsuit, it is wise to seek the services of a personal injury attorney.
-They will be able to review the case and determine whether or not the accident can recover losses.
+Wrongful death lawsuits and the accompanying damages are not like most other personal injury lawsuits.
+There are unique damages and only certain people are allowed to even pursue such a lawsuit.
+An attorney with specific experience in this unique type of case will be able to review the case and determine whether the accident warrants recoverable losses.
 They can also provide aggressive representation for the injured party to ensure their family receives the justice deserved.